Central Military Commission (China): Election

+The members of the Party CMC are elected by the CCP's Central Committee.
+In practice, membership is very closely controlled by the CCP's Politburo Standing Committee.
+Similarly, the state constitution states that the State CMC is elected by the National People's Congress (NPC) and theoretically reports to the NPC and its Standing Committee, but is in practice indistinguishable from the Party CMC.

 Departments

 Prior to 2016, the PLA was governed by four general departments.
-These were abolished after the military reforms in 2016 by order of Chairman Xi Jinping, replaced with 15 departments that report directly to the CMC.
+These were abolished after military reforms in 2015 by order of Chairman Xi Jinping, replaced with 15 departments that report directly to the CMC.
 The new 15 departments are: